jamie29w/portfolio-website/src/main/body/resume/resume-body.md

 Cross-Functional Team Leadership, Lean, Agile Scrum, Process Management, Product Management, Problem Solving, & Sales.

-## Recent Experience
+## Recent Experience (Situation, Behavior, & Outcome)

 #### Director of Curriculum at V School (June 2018 – Oct.
 2018)

 - S: V School had developed an industry-vetted Full Stack JavaScript course but needed help making instruction processes and student outcomes more consistent.
-We also needed a model to start from when creating new courses including Experience Design (UX/UI)and Data Science.
+We also needed a model to start from when creating new courses including Experience Design (UX/UI) and Data Science.
 - B: I worked with the education team to refine our educational philosophies and define our strategies in measurable processes that could be replicated in courses teaching other content formats.
 I also partnered with the Head of Education to manage the implementation of a custom-tailored learning management system.
 - O: V School is launching two new courses in Oct.
 2018 and Nov.
 2018: Experience Design and Data Science.
 The Full Stack JavaScript educational team is building a custom-tailored learning management system that will used across the entire organization.